life-points/website/content/posts/2018-04-17-natural-products-you-can-feel-good-about.md

 **Toilet Bowl Cleaner:** I just discovered this the other day and was totally amazed.
 I just sprinkle baking soda inside the toilet and leave it on for 5 minutes and then scrub it with a toilet bowl brush and it is sparkling clean.

 There are still so many natural products I am still on a journey to discover, but I hope these helped!!
-Let me know if you discover any good natural products too!
+What are your favorite natural products?